-- 1. DRAINING YOUR POLARIS SPA.
+- 1. DRAINING YOUR RIVIERA SPA.
 The drain is located behind the front panel on the far right side, grasp the hose bib cap and turn it counter clockwise.
 Attach a garden hose, if desired.
 Turn the black knob on the side of the valve a quarter turn.
 Draining times may vary by model using the external hose bib.
 A sump pump may also be used to drain the spa quickly. - 2.
 MAIN PUMP.
 This produces water flow through the main jets in the spa.
 The first pump may be operated on two speeds.
 Low speed will produce efficient water circulation during filtration and gentle jet action.
 High speed should be used for maximum jet action.
 The main pump is controlled by the "Jets" or "Jets I" button on the Topside Control Panel. - 3.
 SECONDARY PUMP.
-This produces water flow through the other jet system in the spa.
-The second pump operates similar to the main pump and is controlled by the "Jets 2" button on the Topside Control Panel. - 4.
+This produces water flow through the other jet system in the spa (if applicable).
+The second pump operates similar to the main pump and is controlled by the "Jets II" button on the Topside Control Panel. - 4.
 PUMP UNION.
-These are used by service personnel to easily service the pump(s). - HEATER UNION.
+These are used by service personnel to easily service the pump(s). - 5.
+HEATER UNION.
 These are used by service personnel to easily service the heater. - OZONATOR.
 Your optional ozonator will operate in conjunction with your filtration system.
-It will deactivate when any other control function is manually activated and will reactivate after one hour of inactivity. - 7.
-AIR CONTROL VALVES.
-These are located around the top of your spa.
-You may increase or decrease the force of your jets by opening or closing the air control valves.
-Typically, one dial controls the air to water ratio and mix to one group of jets.
-When not in use the air controls should be kept in the closed position, as air bubbles tend to cool the water.
+It will deactivate when any other control function is manually activated and will reactivate after one hour of inactivity.